blinkbitcoin/blink-for-woocommerce/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload and unzip `blink-woocommerce.zip` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Configure the plugin settings via the WooCommerce settings page.
+3. Configure the plugin settings via the WooCommerce settings page.
-1. Ensure your Blink or Staging account is set up and linked with the plugin.
+4. Ensure your Blink or Staging account is set up and linked with the plugin.

+You can find more details on our [WooCommerce documentation](https://dev.blink.sv/examples/woocommerce-plugin/).

 == Frequently Asked Questions ==